AnTriEx and ViTriEx

 • Triage - Apply basic principles of prioritisation of casualties in a mass casualty event, where there is an imbalance between needs and resources.

-• Communication & Leadership - Recognise the importance of good communication and leadership in a disaster response and reflect on best application of such.
+• Communication & Leadership - Recognise the importance of good communication and leadership in a disaster response and reflect on the best way to do it.

 • Decision Making - Demonstrate an ability to make decisions about prioritisation of resources and casualties, in a context of resources scarcity and based on limited information.